Education Spectrum offers a full range of diagnostic & developmental assessments and services for children, adolescents & young adults

 Social Skills Assessment

 Social Skills Assessments involve assessing a child’s ability to interact with others in a social environment, such as school.
-Our assessment include observation of the child in a social setting, administration and scoring of standardized rating scales, interview with parents and school personnel.
+Our assessment includes observation of the child in a social setting, administration and scoring of standardized rating scales, interview with parents and school personnel.
 Depending on the age and needs of the child, a play session at the clinic may also be warranted.
 A written report will be generated after all data has been collected and recommendations provided for how best to facilitate social growth for the child.

 - IQ/cognitive abilities,